-More than 10 shintō shrines are located in this complex: today we are going to talk about the Taga-taisha, in Tagachō, Shiga Prefecture.
+More than 10 shintō shrines are located in this complex: here’s Taga-taisha, in Tagachō, Shiga Prefecture.

-The Taga-taisha is located in the eastern part of Shiga Prefecture, and it is such an important shintō site that the locals usually call it “O-Taga san”, which means something like “Mr. Taga”.
+Taga-taisha is located in the eastern part of Shiga Prefecture, it is such an important shintō site that the locals usually call it “O-Taga san”, which means something like “Mr. Taga”.

 Here, the ancient Japanese script Kojiki’s Izanami and Izanagi are worshipped.
 The shrine was built in 660 a.D., therefore it has a long history.
 We can found it also in the Kojiki itself:

 “Izanagi Ōgami wa Ōmi no Taga ni zasunari.”